sandhyaparna/Python-DataScience-CookBook/Natural Language Processing/NER/Valx/NumAttributeExtraction.md

 * Data is further reduced based on TextLength, Total words in it and If a numeric is present in a text or not
 * Data needs to be exploded based on line breaks or special characters that are used to end a sentence and then again Dateformatting is to be done (In some observations if error is present whole obs wont be formatted) - Data should not be exploded by fullstop because a para might contain sentences for a day and if we split on fullstops, date will be lost
   * Eg: 3/1 procal 31.13 on adm. wbc normalized, remains afebrile, on nc 1l, tx to floor, approp, cont.
-* Most frequent numerical attributes are chosen so that we capture language semantics of various writing ways
+* Most frequent numerical attributes are chosen so that we capture language semantics of various writing ways.
+Value counts is used to return words with top freqs
   * WBC
   * yof/yom - yo female or male - Age
   * crCl or Scr